aw-bib/vim/README.md

 These are just setup files mapping my personal preferences.
 They use a bunch of vim scripts from other sources, sometimes slightly adopted, sometimes as is.
 A bunch of them are homebrewn over the years.
-Though everyone can use this stuff it might be absolutely useless to everyone exept myself.
+Though everyone can use this stuff it might be absolutely useless to everyone except myself.
 But having it in a public repo makes cloning of installation so much easier ;)

 ![Sample display of vim](vim.png)